andypotatohy/roast/README.md

 -scikit-image
 -nibabel

-Place the enviornment into your lib/multiaxial folder.
+Place the enviornment into your lib/multiaxial folder under ROAST.
 ```

 ROAST will not be able to run on Mac computers that have a silicon chip (M1/M2/M3), only Intel will work.